HenrikJoreteg/dot-net-article/readme.md

-# .net article - Build a realtime web app with Backbone.js for voting on where to go to lunch
+# .net article - Building "Food Fight!"

+a realtime web app with Backbone.js for figuring out where your team should go for lunch

 1. Introduction
     1. "realtime"